 If during the trial you require any vaccinations for health, travel, or occupational reasons, you should inform the study team beforehand.
-We ask you not to receive any vaccines within 30 days (before and after) of receiving each study vaccine EXCEPT for flu and COVID-19 vaccines which you may not receive within 14 days of each study vaccine.
+We ask you not to receive any other vaccines within 30 days (before and after) of receiving each study vaccine EXCEPT for flu and COVID-19 vaccines which you may receive within 14 days of each study vaccine.
+If you are offered a COVID-19 vaccine, we ask you to inform the study team so we can reschedule your trial vaccines around your COVID-19 vaccine.

-If you begin taking any new medications (prescribed or over the counter) during the study, please make a note of these and inform the study team.
+If you are prescribed any new medications during the study, please make a note of these and inform the study team.